mfrmn/mfrmn.github.io/research/index.md

 ## Working papers

-[1] **Perverse Incentives Under the Prospective Payment System**, with Nicos Savva and Stefan Scholtes.
+[1] **Trading off Scale and Scope: Gaining Productivity through Elective Care Pooling in Regional Hospital Systems**, with Nicos Savva and Stefan Scholtes.

-*Please let me know if you would like a copy of any manuscripts when they become available!*
+*Please let me know if you would like a copy of any manuscripts when they become available*